theferryman0519/Final-AsTheBellTolls/Design Files/Locations/Morvanya/GraythorneLake.md

 ## Information

-- Location is the site for the Hollow Night Festival.
+- Location is the site for the Hollow Moon Night Festival.

+---

+## Availability

+- First Available: Day 1 of Spring, Year 1
+- Hours: 6am to 12am
+- Days Closed: None
+- Weather Closures: None

 ---